 By starting game projects with Lumberyard, you are able to spend more of your time creating differentiating gameplay and building communities of fans, and less time on the undifferentiated heavy lifting of building a game engine and managing server infrastructure.

 You can use Amazon Lumberyard to build rich and engaging games with the highest ceiling of quality through its comprehensive and proven toolset, AAA performance, and modular design.
 With Lumberyard, you get a full-featured editor that lets you go from editing to playing your game in one keystroke (Ctrl-G), native code performance, stunning visuals, and hundreds of other features like performant networking, character and animation editors, particle editor, cloth physics, UI editor, audio tools, weather effects, flocking AI, perception handling, camera frameworks, path finding, and more.
-You also have full access to Amazon Lumberyard source code, making it easy to customize the technology to create differentiated gameplay.
+You also have full and free access to Lumberyard's source code, making it easy to customize the technology to create differentiated gameplay.

-The visuals technology of Lumberyard is based upon CryEngine, which has created award-winning graphical fidelity and benchmark-setting graphical performance, and we have extended this technology with support for iOS Metal to bring this level of performance to mobile devices.
-Your artists get powerful rendering technology and authoring tools to create near-photorealistic and HDR environments and stunning real-time effects, including physically based shaders, dynamic global illumination, a particle effects editor, vegetation tools, real-time dynamic water caustics, volumetric fog, and filmic features such as color grading, motion blur, depth of field, lens flares, and more.
+The visuals technology of Lumberyard gives your artists powerful rendering technology and authoring tools to create near-photorealistic and HDR environments and stunning real-time effects, including physically based shaders, dynamic global illumination, a particle effects editor, vegetation tools, real-time dynamic water caustics, volumetric fog, and filmic features such as color grading, motion blur, depth of field, lens flares, and more.